-The city does not have a dedicated sewerage system and most sanitation systems available in the town are classified as onsite systems (99.5%).
-The main types of toilet facilities are septic tanks connected to a soak pit, to a water body or to open ground, and lined tanks or lined pits, with no outlet or overflow.
+The city does not have a dedicated sewerage system and most sanitation systems available in the town are classified as onsite systems (95.8%).
+The main types of toilet facilities are septic tanks connected to a soak pit, to an open drain, to a water body or to open ground, lined tanks or lined pits, with no outlet or overflow and unlined pits.